percona/k8spsmdb-docs/docs/users.md

 To automate the deployment and management of the cluster components, the Operator requires system-level MongoDB users.

+Credentials for these users are stored as a [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.
+The Operator requires Kubernetes Secret before the database cluster is started.
+It will either use existing Secret or create a new Secret with randomly generated passwords if it didn’t exist.
-During installation, the Operator requires Kubernetes Secrets to be deployed before the Operator is started.
-The name of the required secrets can be set in `deploy/cr.yaml` under the `spec.secrets` section.
+The name of the required Secret should be set in the `spec.secrets.users` option of the `deploy/cr.yaml` configuration file.

 *Default Secret name:* `my-cluster-name-secrets`